mspych/blog/content/blog/finance-part-one/index.md

 ---
 title: Paperless statements on the Mac with Hazel and OmniFocus
 date: "2020-05-24T11:12:03.284Z"
-description: "First pos in the series"
+description: "First post in the series"
 ---

 This is the first part in the ‘Managing Our Finance’ series.